bruceallday/Inhabitent/README.md

 ### Wordpress:
 This was the first time I used the CMS Wordpress to create a functional site with mulitple pages.
 I set-up my account then customised the Dashboard with the pages, posts and necessary plugins we would be using.
-In this case I created a products tab Which contins all the products that the site would be using along with the ability to add new products.

 ### Plugins:
 [Ajax Search Lite](https://wordpress.org/plugins/ajax-search-lite/)<br>